Beautiful medieval house, with rich gardens and estate.

 Still lived in by the Strickland family, Sizergh has many tales to tell and certainly feels lived in, with centuries-old portraits and fine furniture sitting alongside modern family photographs.

 The exceptional wood panelling culminates in the Inlaid Chamber, returned here in 1999 from the Victoria and Albert Museum.
-The 647-hectare (1,600-acre) estate includes limestone pasture, orchards and semi-natural woodland.
-Sizergh has a fantastic range of events over the year for all the family.
+The 647-hectare (1,600-acre) estate includes limestone pasture, orchards and semi-natural woodland, and guided walks run throughout the year, showcasing the highlights of each season.

 What else is nearby?